guochengqian/deep_learning_phd_wiki/readme.md

 # HandBook for Deep Learning
 ## Anaconda and Environment
 Anaconda3 is a very useful tool to manage environment.
-I usually install one env for each different project.
-Like when I worked on deep gcn, I create an anaconda3 env called deepgcn.
-Everytime I want to run code of this project, I just have to `conda activate deepgcn` to activate the env.
+I usually install a new env for each different project.
+Like, when I worked on deep gcn, I created an anaconda3 env called deepgcn.
+Everytime I wanted to run code of this project, I just had to `conda activate deepgcn` to activate the env.

 ### How to use conda
 See the [doc](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) here for detailed information.
 Here is example how to install env and use them.

+deepgcn_env_install.sh:
 ```
 #!/usr/bin/env bash
 # make sure command is : source deepgcn_env_install.sh